 Is nausea during pregnancy a good sign?

-Keep in mind that a lack of nausea and vomiting during pregnancy isn't cause for concern.
+Keep in mind, however, that a lack of nausea and vomiting during pregnancy isn't cause for concern.
 Some women with healthy pregnancies never experience morning sickness.

-- Refuerzo JS, et al. Clinical features and evaluation of nausea and vomiting of pregnancy. http://www.uptodate.com/home.
-Accessed May 20, 2016.
+- Smith JA, et al. Clinical features and evaluation of nausea and vomiting of pregnancy. https://www.uptodate.com/contents/search.
+Accessed May 1, 2019.